puddonhead/objectS/README.md

-# objectS - or object Store
+# "objectS" Cross Platform Object Store protocol and utilities
 Goal for this project is to create a language agnostic object data format.

 The object data (fields/members) are written in nested xml structure: